-- Flowers live or artificial, in cemetery-approved vases, must be no more than 10” out from the base of the monument or head of the grave.
-Cemetery personnel will remove unsightly artificial or live flowers, which are not properly maintained.
+- Flowers, live or artificial, in cemetery-approved vases, must be no more than 10” out from the base of the monument or head of the grave.
+Cemetery personnel will remove any flowers (without notice) deemed unsightly at their discretion.

 - Religious statuary, not to exceed 5 per headstone or 24” in height.